-Because you might spend 2 – 3 hours strolling around Hikone Castle, you will probably need some morning or afternoon tea afterward.
+Because you might spend 2 – 3 hours strolling around Hikone Castle, you will probably need some morning or afternoon tea afterwards.

-Stop by the Yume Kyōbashi Castle Road that continues 350 meters from the castle’s Kyōbashi Bridge.
-It is the perfect area for resting and enjoying some desserts, Japanese or western, your pick.
+Stop by the Yume Kyōbashi Castle Road, which continues 350 meters from the castle’s Kyōbashi Bridge.
+It is the perfect area for resting and enjoying some desserts, Japanese or Western, your pick.